10 REASONS TO TRY DIVORCE MEDIATION by William J. Leininger, Esq.

 3. Paperwork done for you.

 Many people try to do their own divorces these days, but run into difficulty trying to understand the laws and the complex paperwork involved.
-A mediator who is an attorney can prepare the Marital Settlement Agreement for you to review - line by line, and to ask questions about anything you don't understand.
+A mediator who is an attorney can prepare the Marital Settlement Agreement, Parenting Plan and Child Support Guidelines Worksheet, for you to review - line by line, and to ask questions about anything you don't understand.
+In addition, we also can prepare all of the Divorce legal documents which must be filed in Court to obtain the Divorce for a flat fee of only $499!

 4. Easier on the children.